 We have historically entered into research and development agreements with collaborative partners.
-Pursuant to these agreements, our collaborative partners provide us with the intellectual property and options for the license of the intellectual property necessary to develop and commercialize our product candidates.
+Pursuant to these agreements, our collaborative partners provide us with the intellectual property and licenses of the intellectual property necessary to develop and commercialize our product candidates.
 We will continue to rely on future collaborative partners for the development of products and technologies.
 There can be no assurance that we will be able to negotiate such collaborative arrangements on acceptable terms, if at all, or that current or future collaborative arrangements will be successful.
 To the extent that we are not able to establish such arrangements, we could be forced to undertake such activities at our own expense.
 The amount and timing of resources that any of these partners devotes to these activities will generally be based on progress by us in our product development efforts.
 Some of our collaborative arrangements may be terminated by the partner upon prior notice without cause and there can be no assurance that any of these partners will perform its contractual obligations or that it will not terminate its agreement.

 The Collaborative Research Agreement with the University of British Columbia expired on August 31, 2004.
 The parties to the Collaborative Research Agreement have agreed on the principle terms of a renegotiated agreement which will provide for an estimated annual budget of CAN\$295,000 (in quarterly installments of CAN\$73,750) to allow for funding for one Ph.D. scientist and two support technicians.
 In addition, the University will continue to provide GeneMax with access to university laboratories and equipment at the University.
-As at the date of this filing, approximately CAN\$468,954 is due to University of British Columbia.
+As at the date of this quarterly report, approximately CAN\$468,954 is due to University of British Columbia.
 To the date of this filing, the University has continued the research activities associated with the Collaborative Research Agreement, however, they are not obliged to continue to do so.

-To December 31, 2004, we have had made payments total payment of \$115,490 to Crucell Holland B.V. pursuant to the terms of the Research License and Option Agreement.
-However, a further \$60,864 (\in 50,000) was due and payable on February 7, 2004 and a further \$60,103 (\in 50,000) was due and payable on August 7, 2004, leaving \$120,967 owing as of December 31, 2004 under the terms of the agreement.
+To December 31, 2003, we have made payments total payment of \$115,490 to Crucell Holland B.V. pursuant to the terms of the Research License and Option Agreement.
+However, a further \$60,864 was due and payable on February 7, 2004, a further \$60,103 (€ 50,000) was due and payable on August 7, 2004 and a further \$64,300 was due and payable February 7, 2005, leaving \$185,267 owing as of June 30, 2005 under the terms of the agreement.
 To date, the company had not these amounts.
-Pursuant to the Research License and Option Agreement, if a party defaults in the performance of or fails to be in compliance with any material condition of this agreement, the Research License and Option Agreement may be terminated if the default or noncompliance is not remedied or steps initiated to remedy within three months after receipt in writing to the defaulting party.
-GeneMax has not received notice of default from Crucell Holland.
+Pursuant to the Research License and Option Agreement, if a party defaults in the performance of or fails to be in compliance with any material condition of this agreement, the Research License and Option Agreement may be terminated if the default or noncompliance is not remedied or steps initiated to remedy within three months after notice in writing to the defaulting party.
+On July 6, 2005, GeneMax received notice of default from Crucell Holland.